Paul Morphy: Legacy

 Bobby Fischer ranked Morphy among the ten greatest chess players of all time, and described him as "perhaps the most accurate player who ever lived".
 He noted that "Morphy [...] had enormous talent", and stated that he had the talent to defeat top players of any era.
 Reuben Fine disagreed with Fischer's assessment: "[Morphy's] glorifiers went on to urge that he was the most brilliant genius who had ever appeared. [...]
 But if we examine Morphy's record and games critically, we cannot justify such extravaganza.
 And we are compelled to speak of it as the Morphy myth. [...]
 He was so far ahead of his rivals that it is hard to find really outstanding examples of his skill...
 Even if the myth has been destroyed, Morphy remains one of the giants of chess history."

 Due to his early exit from the game despite his unprecedented talent, Morphy has been called "The Pride and Sorrow of Chess".
 This epithet has often been credited to Sheriff Walter Cook Spens, chess editor of the Glasgow Weekly Herald, but it is unclear when it first appeared in print.

+A heavily fictionalized account of Morphy's life is presented in Frances Parkinson Keyes' 1960 novel The Chess Players: A Novel of New Orleans and Paris.
 Morphy is mentioned in Walter Tevis's 1983 novel The Queen's Gambit, as well as in the 2020 miniseries adaptation produced by Netflix, as the favorite player of Beth Harmon, a chess prodigy and the novel's protagonist.
-Morphy is also referenced in the 1955 James Bond novel Moonraker by Ian Fleming.
 Fritz Leiber's 1974 short story "Midnight by the Morphy Watch" centers on the supernatural properties imbued within a pocket watch once owned by Morphy.